 (2) All revenues collected from the cannabis excise tax imposed under this section must be deposited each day in the dedicated cannabis account.

 (3) The tax imposed in this section must be paid by the buyer to the seller.
 Each seller must collect from the buyer the full amount of the tax payable on each taxable sale.
 The tax collected as required by this section is deemed to be held in trust by the seller until paid to the board.
 If any seller fails to collect the tax imposed in this section or, having collected the tax, fails to pay it as prescribed by the board, whether such failure is the result of the seller's own acts or the result of acts or conditions beyond the seller's control, the seller is, nevertheless, personally liable to the state for the amount of the tax.

+(4) Usable cannabis produced by a licensed cannabis producer under a growing service contract in accordance with RCW 69.50.325 with a qualifying patient as defined in RCW 69.51A.010 and released to the qualifying patient from the licensed location shall not be considered a sale of cannabis and is exempt from taxes identified in this section.

-(4) The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.
+(5) The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.